Avidato-LLC/Avidato/PROGRESS.md

 ### 🚨 Current Status & Next Steps

-**Current Status:** The visual and stylistic foundation of the application is **stable and complete.** All previous build errors, hydration warnings, and UI visibility issues have been resolved.
+**Current Status:** **Phase 1 is COMPLETE!** 🎉 The application now has a fully functional authentication system, complete database integration, smart user flows, and a professionally branded interface.
+All foundational components are stable and production-ready.

+**Completed in Phase 1:**
+- ✅ Complete authentication system with NextAuth and Prisma
+- ✅ Smart redirect logic and authentication-aware navigation
+- ✅ Professional dashboard with enhanced visual design
+- ✅ Comprehensive brand identity system
+- ✅ Stable Tailwind CSS v3.4.0 configuration

-**Next Steps:** With the frontend foundation secure, the immediate priority is to begin backend integration.
-We will now proceed with **Issue #3: Setup Prisma and Connect to Database.**
+**Next Steps:** With the authentication foundation complete, we're ready to proceed with **Phase 2: Core CRUD Functionality (Students)**.
+The immediate priority is **Issue #9: Create "Add Student" Page and Form** to begin building the student management system.

 Folder structure